elamuhombe/gomycode-JSX-React-checkpoint/README.md

-# React Bootsrap Produc App
+# React Bootstrap Product App

 This is a simple React app that displays a product card using React components and react-bootstrap.